harryziyuhe/amberharrywedding/PLAN.md

   - Use `Playfair Display` for headings and `Inter` for supporting text
   - Maintain a centered column layout with restrained spacing, warm neutrals, muted coastal accents, and a lighter editorial fixed nav
   - Keep `FAQ` in the main navigation alongside `Schedule`, `Travel`, `Things to Do`, and `Registry`
-  - Continue using CSS gradients, soft decorative shapes, glassy surfaces, and inline SVG icons instead of adding local image assets
+  - Mix CSS gradients, soft decorative shapes, glassy surfaces, inline SVG icons, and curated page photography
+  - Use a shared editorial image treatment with natural image height and a compact but more aggressive white-to-transparent surround that softens the image boundary without spreading too far into nearby content
+  - Ignore `images/Torrey Pines_V.png`

 - Homepage:
   - Keep the landing page intentionally minimal
-  - Use a CSS-only coastal wash and layered gradients to create an artistic hero
+  - Use a coastal wash and layered gradients to create an artistic hero around the assigned `Torrey Pines.png` image
   - Present names, date, and location with a strong editorial hierarchy
+  - Place the image within the hero composition so it feels like part of the opening moment rather than a separate gallery item
+  - Apply the same compact aggressive fade-accommodation treatment used on the content pages so the image edge does not clash with the warm site background

 - Schedule page:
+  - Use `Darlington House.png` near the top of the page as a venue-setting image
   - Each event is a split row with a left column for title and time
   - A vertical separator sits between the left and right content on desktop
   - The right column includes venue name, full street address, a Google Maps call to action, and a short descriptive note
   - On smaller screens, the layout stacks into a single column and drops the desktop divider treatment

 - Travel page:
+  - Use `Harbor.png` below the page header and above the travel details as a scene-setting image
   - Keep all travel content centered in the main column
   - Use inline SVG icons for hotels, flights, and local transportation
   - Present each recommendation as a clean centered block with title, supporting details, and an external link

 - Things to Do page:
+  - Use `Temecula.png` near the top of the page above the category filters
   - Organize entries into `Food`, `Experiences`, and `Hikes`
   - Keep the centered filter control row at the top of the list
   - `Experiences` should explicitly include La Jolla activity suggestions such as `La Jolla Cove`, `Birch Aquarium`, and `Torrey Pines Golf Course`
   - Each recommendation remains centered and includes a title, brief description, and optional action link

 - FAQ page:
+  - Use `Balboa Park.png` above the disclosure list to soften the page before the text-heavy section
   - Add a dedicated FAQ page in the same editorial style as the rest of the site
   - Present questions as a centered list of foldable disclosure items, collapsed by default
   - Use a right-aligned toggle indicator styled as `<` for each row